rubenwardy/minetest_modding_book/_en/games/games.md

 It's probably fine to have partial breakages as long as 90% of dependency usecases still works.
 For example, not having a random utility function that was only actually used internally is ok, but not having `mobs.register_mobs` is bad.

-The best way to keep compatibility with another game is to keep API compatibility with any mods which have the same name.
-That is, if a mod uses the same name as another mod even if third party, then it should have a compatible API.
-For example, if a game includes a mod called `doors` then it should have the same API as `doors` in Minetest Game.

 It's difficult to maintain API compatibility with a disgusting God mega-mod like *default* in Minetest Game, in which case the game shouldn't include a mod named